-The loan instruments in which the Fund may invest may involve borrowers, agent banks, co-lenders and collateral located both in the United States and outside of the United States (in both developed and emerging markets).
+The loan instruments in which the Fund may invest may involve borrowers, agent banks, co-lenders and collateral located both in the United States and outside of the United States in developed markets.

 The Fund treats loan instruments as a type of fixed-income security.
-Investments in loan instruments may expose the Fund to interest rate risk, risks of investing in foreign securities, credit risk, liquidity risk, risks of noninvestment-grade securities, risks of emerging markets and leverage risk.
-(For purposes of the descriptions in this Private Offering Memorandum of these various risks, references to "issuer" include borrowers in loan instruments.)
+Investments in loan instruments may expose the Fund to interest rate risk, risk of investing in foreign securities, credit risk, liquidity risk, risk of noninvestment-grade securities and leverage risk.
+(For purposes of the descriptions in this Confidential Private Offering Memorandum of these various risks, references to "issuer" include borrowers in loan instruments.)
 Many loan instruments incorporate risk mitigation and insurance products into their structures, in order to manage these risks.
 There is no guarantee that these risk management techniques will work as intended.